bioshazard/owl_ttl_web_visualizer/README.md

 ## Features

-- **Direct Deployment:** Easily deploy the visualizer on your platform.
+- **Fast Deployment:** Easily deploy the visualizer on your platform.
 - **File Upload:** Use the "Load" button to upload your `.ttl` (Turtle) ontology files.
 - **Interactive Exploration:** Navigate, search, and visualize the ontology with the implemented tools.
 - **Node Expansion:** Click on nodes to expand them and reveal more connections within the ontology.
-- **Node Deletion:** Remove nodes to declutter the visualization and focus on specific parts of the ontology.
+- **Node Deletion:** Remove nodes to declutter the visualization and focus on specific parts of the ontology (it does not delete the node from the db).
+- **Search Functionality:** The system retrieves and displays text from the ontology that matches the search query, with case-insensitive matching.

 ![Demo](https://github.com/cheresioana/owl_ttl_web_visualizer/blob/main/ress/Video_nav3d4.gif)